Home » Symptoms » Dog Symptoms A-Z » Clonic Muscle Contractions

 Basics and possible causes

 Muscle twitching can have many causes, ranging from harmless physiological reactions to serious neurological disorders.
-They occur when the nerves that control the muscles send irregular signals, leading to uncontrolled movements.
+They occur when the nerves controlling the muscles send irregular signals, leading to uncontrolled movements.

-A common cause of muscle twitching is exhaustion or overexertion of the muscles, especially after intense physical activity.
+A common cause of muscle twitching is muscle exhaustion or overexertion, especially after intense physical activity.
 In such cases, the twitching is often temporary and disappears after sufficient rest.

 Typical accompanying symptoms